A deranged mother pulls the wool over her daughter’s eyes – but Run pulls the wool over our eyes, too. Here’s how the deception works.

 There’s an added complexity here, though.
 Diane could just be an overbearing mother – after all, some parents are.
 However, Run gives her a loophole.
 How can such a loving mother being so cruel?
-Simple: Chloe isn’t her real child.
+In narrative terms, it’s because Chloe isn’t her biological child.

 Chloe’s discovery of the death certificate completes the loop of the film’s opening scenes, revealing that we too have been gaslit.
-We were shown a dead or dying child and assumed it somehow survived.
-Now context fills in the gaps: Chloe number one died and Diane snatched another newborn to replace her.
+We see a dead or dying child and assume it somehow survives.
+In fact, Chloe number one died and Diane snatched a newborn to replace her.

 Side note: there are no significant male characters in Run.
 When a last-minute saviour appears the plot promptly kills him off, as if to say: “this isn’t that kind of movie – and no woman needs a man to save her.”
 Which is a fair point, and yet it makes for a curiously one-sided universe.
 Ultimately, this movie is wrapped up in the machinations of mother love.

-The film shows us Diane’s true nature right from the start but, like Chloe, we’re conditioned not to notice it.
+The film shows us Diane’s true nature right from the start but, like Chloe, we’re conditioned not to notice.